 A 3/4″ dowel would work great, but cutting tiny 3/4″ long pieces sounded like it could go wrong.
 So we bought 8 packs of these flat head plugs.
 Be sure to buy flat ones, not the buttons that are rounded on top.

 Each hole ended up taking 3 plugs.
 We put a tiny dab of wood glue between each piece.

 Tapping them with a nail punch worked well to get them in all the way.
 They look really cool and I’m hoping the stain will show this detail.

 There were 2 that didn’t fit all the way flush.
 We got them in as much as we could and then used a belt sander to make them flush.

 Staircase Remodel Prep: Sanding

 Our staircase sits between our dining room and our living room, so both rooms were so gross.
-We eventually put up a tarp to protect the living room, but it was still bad.
+We eventually put up plastic sheeting to protect the living room, but it was still bad.

 Tarp off your area if possible.
 Don’t be dummies like us.
-Also use a respirator and eye protection.
+Also, use a respirator and eye protection.